Recent results on the Kobayashi and Green-Griffiths-Lang conjectures: Strong general type condition and the GGL conjecture

 \section{Strong general type condition and the GGL conjecture}

 \plainsubsection 11.A.
 A partial result towards the Green-Griffiths-Lang conjecture|

 The main result of this section is a proof of the partial solution to the Green-Griffiths-Lang conjecture asserted in Theorem 0.15.
 The following important ``induction step'' can be derived by Corollary~9.39.
+Here $D_k$ denotes again the sequence of ``vertical divsors'' defined in (6.9).